 Found at the top of the exclusive shopping centre in the City, One New Change, Madison is a restaurant, tapas and cocktail bar offering spectacular close-up views of St Pauls Cathedral and indulgent views over the City of London.
 The roof terrace, is open to the general public, you do not have to drink or dine in the venue.
 This open air space is the largest of its kind, presenting breathtaking views across entire London.

 This rooftop bar is part of the Doubletree Hilton Hotel in Tower Hill.
 Found on the 12th floor, it offers spectacular views of Tower Bridge, Tower of London and the Shard.
 The closest rooftop bar to the iconic Tower Bridge which provides great picture opportunites so don't forget your camera!
 Plenty of outside seating on both the north and south terraces and lots of cosy seating inside the bar.
-Various pop up quirky events held throughout the year such as summer beach club and winter retreats.
-There is a no booking policy and open from 11am every day till late night.
+There is a no booking policy and open from noon every day till late night.
 A fabulous place to come and chill out and admire the views.
 Quieter during the day and a busy City crowd in the evenings when you can expect to queue downstairs before gaining access, especially if the weather is good.
-A good selection of bar snacks available, if you like seafood the lobster rolls and cruncty spicy calamari are very tasty, a good veggie option is fried courgettes in panko breadcrumbs.
-Must try the quirky fish biscuits, salt and vinegar flavoured fish shaped savoury biscuits which are very moreish, be warned!
+A good selection of bar snacks available, especially seafood.
+Quirky cocktails are the order of the day and the Lespresso Martini is a definite to try...the only place in London which serves it!
+A twist on the classic Espresso Martini, clear coffee and sugar free too.

 Set on the 38th floor of the Heron Tower in the City, this bar has fabulous views over the City and Canary Wharf.
 If you want to see the Gherkin close up, this is the place to be.
 This venue also has two outdoor terraces, one which has a quirky orange tree at the centre of the outdoor bar.